scrabbletank/farhome-rules/spacehome/rulesdoc.md

 ***Mastery***: Costs 2 Energy.
 Can target Large creatures.
 Adds +2 to your Weaving roll and can push up to 6 tiles.

-**Guidance**
+**Heal**
-- Energy Cost: 1
+- Energy Cost: 2
-- Cast Time: 1 AP
+- Cast Time: 3 AP
-- Duration: 1 round
+- Duration: Instant
-- Range: Self
+- Range: Touch

-Use the weave to guide your next attack, making it unnaturally potent.
-Use your Weaving roll for the attack, giving it the _Penetrating_ tag.

-***Adept***: Prevents the target from using Reactions against this attack.
+Attempt to heal a creatures wounds.
+Make a Weaving roll, removing a success for every wound the creature is missing.
+On success, the creature restores 1/1 wounds.

+***Adept***: You add +1 success and heal an additional wound.

+***Mastery***: You may spend 3 Energy to add +2 successes and heal 2 additional wounds.

 **Power**